 Tips for selling to Charismatics: Focus on making high-level points and succinctly delivering supporting information.
 Bullet points with key facts that back up your claims are your friend; visuals, such as graphs and charts, also appeal to Charismatics.

 Intelligent, academic and compassionate: these three adjectives capture the Thinker’s essence.
-Because Thinkers are process-oriented, they appreciate a seller walking them through the process from its inception to its end, in chronological order, addressing both benefits and risks along the way.
+Because Thinkers are process-oriented, they appreciate a seller walking them through the sales strategy plan from its inception to its end, in chronological order, addressing both benefits and risks along the way.
 As they listen, they will ask thoughtful questions, balancing logic and emotion in their decision-making.

 Tips for selling to Thinkers: Supply Thinkers with all pertinent information on both products and processes.
 Engage them by asking for their input and ideas and be prepared to answer their questions.